Homeownership is within reach!

 Sumter Habitat for Humanity makes homeownership possible for those who meet the income qualifications, offering affordable mortgage loans to purchase homes built in partnership with Habitat.

 Eligible applicants will be U.S. citizens or permanent residents, meet criminal background check requirements, and have an ability to afford homeownership, a housing need, and a willingness to partner with Habitat as described further below.
 During each application period, additional criteria may apply.

 Eligible applicants will demonstrate ability to afford the monthly mortgage and household expenses by meeting the criteria below.

-Income—Habitat requires steady income history for the last two years in the United States with at least six months of history for current employment or income sources.
-Self-employed individuals must have at least one full year’s tax filings showing self-employment income.
+Income—Habitat requires a steady income history for the last two years in the United States with at least twelve months of history for current employment or income sources.
+Self-employed individuals must have at least two full year’s tax filings showing self-employment income.
 See the chart below for general income guidelines.
 These are subject to change, and having income within these guidelines does not guarantee eligibility.

 Minimum Annual Gross Income

 Maximum Annual Gross Income

 Credit—While Habitat does not generally have a credit score requirement, old debts such as collections and charge-offs must be less than $2,000 at the time of application and must be able to be resolved within 12 months of acceptance in the program.
 We also consider recent history or payments on rent, utilities, loans, and other expenses, and the amount of monthly loan payments, including estimates for deferred student loans.
 Bankruptcies must have been discharged or dismissed for two years for Chapter 13 and three years for Chapter 7.
 You can order a free copy of your credit report from www.annualcreditreport.com, or by calling 1-877-322-8228.